Connor Hellebuyck: Vezina Trophies, MVP, and ongoing success (2019–present)

 Hellebuyck and the Jets started the 2024–25 season strong, winning eight consecutive games since opening night.
 During this run, Hellebuyck was named the NHL's Second Star of the Week for the week ending on October 13.
-He later made his 500th career start in an 8-3 win over the San Jose Sharks.
+He later made his 500th career start in an 8–3 win over the San Jose Sharks.
 Ultimately, the winning streak ended on October 29, in a 6–4 loss to the Toronto Maple Leafs.
 Later, in his 538th game, Hellebuyck attained his 300th win with a 5–2 home ice win against the Nashville Predators on January 7, 2025, becoming the third-fastest goaltender to 300 wins, after Andrei Vasilevskiy and Jacques Plante.
 Hellebuyck finished the regular season with 47 wins and a goals against average of 2.00, leading the league in both categories.
 The Jets allowed only 191 goals across 82 games, and he received the Jennings Trophy for the second consecutive year, in addition to being a Vezina Trophy finalist for the fifth (and third consecutive) time.
 For the first time, Hellebuyck was voted a finalist for the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association to the most valuable player of the regular season.
 On June 12, 2025, Hellebuyck was announced as the winner of both his third Vezina Trophy and first Hart Trophy, becoming the first goaltender to win the Hart since Carey Price in the 2014–15 season.

+Hellebuyck started the 2025–26 season strong, posting a 8–6–0 record with a 2.51 goals-against average and a .913 save percentage through 14 games.
+On November 22, 2025, he had arthroscopic knee surgery to repair an injury from training camp and was expected to be out around four to six weeks.
+He came back earlier than expected on December 13, 2025 for Nino Niederreiter's 1000th career NHL game.
+He posted an .960 save percentage, stopping 24 of the 25 shots he faced against the Washington Capitals.

+On August 27, 2026, Hellebuyck revealed to the public that he had requested a trade from the Jets "several months ago".
+The Jets had been listening to trade offers for Hellebuyck as early as June 26, though NHL insider Darren Dreger reported that the trade offers the Jets were receiving for Hellebuyck were "terrible".
+On September 16, Hellebuyck was suspended by the Jets after he failed to report to the team's training camp.